-I always joke that I blame Jane Austen and Walt Disney for selling us a flowery, picture-perfect scenario of true love.
+I always joke that I blame Jane Austen and Walt Disney for selling us a flowery, picture-perfect idea of true love.
 Think about it: in these fantasies, there is self-sacrifice that always yields complete and utter devotion on the part of both parties.
-I know the day I walked down the aisle to get married, at the tender age of 18 ½, I knew it was a bad decision but I truly believed that if I devoted myself to him that he would love me unconditionally and take care of me in body and soul.
+I know the day I walked down the aisle to get married, at the tender age of 18, that it was a bad decision.
+But I truly believed that if I devoted myself to the man I was marrying, he would love me unconditionally; take care of me body and soul.
 Of course, I knew the behaviors I had seen from him were confusing.
 They weren’t predictable.
 Some were scary.
-Imagine being 17 years old and getting a phone call from your boyfriend who is hundreds of miles away at a Naval base, asking you why you were sitting with a particular person at your high school football game.
-That was my life as a high school senior, the same age as my older daughter is now.
+For example, when I was 17, Captain Crazy called me from his naval base hundred of miles away, and asked me why I was sitting with a particular person at my high-school football game.
+That was my life as a senior; the same age my older daughter is now.

-That ideal of perfection is also what ruined every holiday for me for 25 years.
-Somehow, I believed that if my Thanksgiving table or my Christmas decorations or the girls’ Easter outfits were picture perfect, the rest of our lives would be, too.
-I’m not exaggerating when I say I would try to throw the most beautiful, Martha Stewart-esque holiday party in town and put months of energy into planning and baking and decorating.
+That idea of perfection is also what ruined every holiday for me for 25 years.
+Somehow I believed that if my Thanksgiving table, or my Christmas decorations. or the girls’ Easter outfits were picture perfect, the rest of our lives would be, too.
+I’m not exaggerating when I say I would try to throw the most beautiful, Martha Stewart-esque holiday party in town.
+I’d put months of energy into planning, baking, and decorating.
 The last time I did that, we invited probably 50 couples and had two show up.
 Then, of course, it was my fault that people didn’t come.
-Years later I found out this was because most of the people we invited were from his job and they hated his breathing guts.
+Years later, I found out this was because most of the people we invited were from his job, and they hated his breathing guts.
 Mystery solved.

 Letting Go Of Expectations

-One of the toughest hurdles I had to jump in my recovery was letting go the notion that this is what love and marriage and family would be about.
-When living with an abuser, love and marriage and family become about surviving until the next day and trying to keep your sanity intact.
-I rarely got flowers and it got to the point where I said I didn’t want any because it was a waste of money.
-Truth was, he would always make me feel guilty after giving me flowers and that made it not worth the momentary enjoyment.
+One of the toughest hurdles I had to jump in my recovery was letting go of the notion that love, marriage, and family were as Jane Austen and Disney portrayed.
+When living with an abuser, love, marriage, and family become about surviving until the next day—and trying to keep your sanity in tact.
+I rarely got flowers, and it got to the point where I said I didn’t want any because it was a waste of money.
+Truth was, he would always make me feel guilty after giving me flowers, and that always ruined the momentary enjoyment.
 Gifts were never well considered and were either obligatory (birthday, Christmas) or a thinly veiled apology which was quickly overridden by the next round of abuse.
 Trips were always planned by me.
 The rare night out was always planned by me.
-There was no romance unless it was to put on a show for others or to Hoover me back when he felt me pulling away.
-In other words, nothing that I saw in my parents’ marriage and definitely nothing I saw in popular culture actually played out in my own life.
+There was no romance—unless it was to put on a show for others or to Hoover me back when he felt me pulling away.
+In other words, nothing that I saw in my parents’ marriage, and definitely nothing I saw in popular culture, actually played out in my own life.